ScottLogic/StockFlux/README.md

 # Development

-The application is built using AngularJS and ES2015, transpiled via Babel.
+The application is built using React and ES2015, transpiled via Babel.
 The charts are rendered using [d3fc](https://d3fc.io/), a Scott Logic open source project which provides a number of components that allow the creation of bespoke interactive charts.
 The bulk of the charting code is adapted from [BitFlux](http://scottlogic.github.io/BitFlux/), which showcases the capabilities of d3fc.

 The displayed data is real and provided by [Quandl](https://www.quandl.com).
 The application uses separate Quandl API keys for development and release to mitigate chances of crossing Quandl's [rate limits](https://www.quandl.com/docs/api?json#rate-limits).